ArjanteMarvelde/uSDR-pico/README.md

 - [x] design a set of PCBs
 - [ ] sort out the new HW modules
 - [ ] improve speed: better dual-core management for memory and timer
-- [ ] add control for new HW: BPF and pre-amp/attenuator switching
+- [x] add control for new HW: BPF and pre-amp/attenuator switching

 ## Installing and using the SDK for Windows:
 Please refer to https://github.com/ndabas/pico-setup-windows/releases where the latest installer can be downloaded (e.g. **pico-setup-windows-0.3-x64.exe**).
-Execute the installer to set up the SDK environment, e.g. in **~/Documents/Pico**  (let's call this folder $PICO).
+Execute the installer to set up the SDK environment, e.g. in **~/Documents/Pico**  (let's call this folder **$PICO**).

 ## Building uSDR-pico:
 Clone/copy the uSDR-pico code files into a subdirectory, e.g. **$PICO/uSDR-pico**
 Create the build folder: **$PICO/uSDR-pico/build**

-Before doing any building you need to adapt the file **$PICO/uSDR-pico/CMakeLists.txt**, using your favourite browser, to reflect your own directory structure.
+Before doing any building you need to adapt the file **$PICO/uSDR-pico/CMakeLists.txt**, using your favourite editor, to reflect your own directory structure.
 Also, select whether you want **stdio** to use the UART on pins 1 and 2 or the USB serial port.
 The monitor terminal is on **stdio**.
-In **$PICO/** you will find a command to start a Developer Command Prompt window.
+In **$PICO/** you will find a command to start a Developer Command Prompt (*DCP*, like a "DOS box"), make sure to use this one instead of any other DOS box.
 Within this DCP all environment settings are initialized to enable building.
-In the DCP window, chdir to the build folder and execute: **cmake -G "NMake Makefiles" ..**
+In the DCP window, chdir to the **build** folder and execute: **cmake -G "NMake Makefiles" ..**  , do not forget the trailing dots.
-Now you have initialized the make environment, and by executing **nmake** in that same build folder, the Pi Pico loadable file **uSDR.uf2** is created.
+Now you have initialized the make environment (for nmake), and by executing **nmake** in that same **build** folder, the Pi Pico loadable file **uSDR.uf2** is created.
 Rebooting the Pico while the bootsel button is pressed will open a file explorer window with the Pico as a Mass Storage Device.
 Moving the binary to the Pico is as easy as dragging and dropping this uf2 file into that MSD.

 # Background